tychota/staging-area/README.md

 When the note is dropped to its new location, the change is persisted.

 ## Contributing
-I use phabrcatr to manage my code but I also can accept Pull requests!
+I use phabrcator to manage my code but I also can accept pull requests!

 ## License
 MIT